GiulianoDerosas/SnakesAndLadders/README.md

 <p align="justify">
 This game is a twist on the classic Snakes & Ladders.</p>

-<p> As with classic snakes and ladders, a player rolls the dice and their counter moves accordingly; if the player lands on a ladder, they go up, if they hit
+<p align="justify"> As with classic snakes and ladders, a player rolls the dice and their counter moves accordingly; if the player lands on a ladder, they go up, if they hit
 a snake, they go down.
 However in Snakes and Bladdered there are also tiles which generate forfeits and tiles which give players a random amount of drinks.
 </p>